 If you care for children with asthma or live with people with asthma, get the flu vaccine to protect them.2

 The flu vaccine is available as a shot or a nasal spray.
-AAFA recommends the following:
+AAFA recommends the following for people with asthma:

 If you have asthma and get the flu, contact your doctor right away.
 You are at greater risk of becoming severely ill with health problems from the flu very quickly.